 People yelled.
 Jon fled.
 They tried to catch him but he slipped around the corner and hid beneath a pile of garbage.
 He waited for what seemed like hours, then crawled from the filth and opened the laptop.

 Microsoft Word…he couldn’t see it anywhere on the—

 Ah.
 There it was.
 He double-clicked the icon, opening a blank document.

-How could he have cast this aside for a four-bedroom house and two point five kids?
-Those were meaningless offshoots, leaves and twigs from an ancient, inexhaustible tree.
-Instead of watering his soul-deep roots, he had chosen to focus on the berries and fruits, the outward trappings of a hollow life.
+How could he have abandoned this for a four-bedroom house and two point five kids?
+Those were meaningless offshoots—leaves and twigs from an ancient, inexhaustible tree.
+Instead of watering his soul-deep roots, he had chosen to focus on the outward trappings of a hollow life.

-His fingers settled on the plastic keys.
+His fingers settled on the keys.

 His fingers curled off the keys.

 And then he felt it: a blooming certainty inside his gut.
 This was his chance to make a statement.
 It didn’t matter if he was a homeless phantom in an indifferent city—he was going to follow his goddamn heart, even if it was only for the last few minutes of his withered life.